-A professional team of music instructors work closely with schools to deliver a varied and challenging curriculum.
+A professional team of music instructors works closely with schools to deliver an exciting and challenging curriculum.

 What your child will get out of lessons

-There are many benefits to learning a new instrument, like improved concentration, self-discipline, social skills and more.
+There are many benefits to learning a new instrument, such as improved concentration, self-discipline, social skills and more.